Course

 - Accelerated learning and accurate results

-- Reduce the time needed to master the CFD method.
+- Reduce the time needed to master CFD.
 You will learn how to perform complex analyses faster and with greater precision, resulting in better design decisions and a more efficient design process.

 - Quick return on investment

-- The investment in this course quickly pays off.
-You will learn how to maximize the potential of your software and hardware investments, minimizing the costs associated with the learning process and maximizing productivity.
+- The investment in this course pays off quickly.
+You will learn how to maximise the potential of your software and hardware investments, minimising learning costs and maximising productivity.

 - Avoid costly mistakes

 - Through our hands-on approach, with a large number of practical cases and a clear step-by-step plan, you will learn to avoid common pitfalls and errors in using CFD.
-This not only saves you time and resources but also prevents potentially costly design errors.
+This saves time and resources, and prevents potentially costly design errors.

 - Build confidence in your results

-- Our course enhances your ability to correctly interpret and validate the results of CFD analyses.
-This builds confidence within your team in the reliability and accuracy of your design decisions, which is essential for successful projects.
+- Our course enhances your ability to correctly interpret and validate CFD results.
+This builds confidence within your team in the reliability and accuracy of your design decisions.

 - Definitions